oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Note that JADN schemas may define their own extended type system.
 This should not be confused with the core types defined here.
 As an example, "IPv4-Address" is a reasonable extended type for a schema to define, but the definition is based on the Binary core type.
-The only core relationship between types is "contains".
-Extended relationships (class inheritance, roles such as "owns" or "performs", etc.) may be modeled explicitly as extended types, or potentially with options and serialization rules.
+There is only one relationship between core types: a container type contains other types.
+But schemas may define extended relationships between instances, for example "owner" or "performer", using [links](#336-links).

 #### 1.3.6.1 Instance Equality
 Two JADN instances are said to be equal if and only if they are of the same core type and have the same value